Within the immediate relative or family sponsored visas, some of the most popular ones are the US visas for spouses.

-There are different types of spouse visas for the U.S, depending on the situation of the couple.
+There are different types of spouse visas for the US, depending on the situation of the couple.
 Which one fits your family better depends on the requirements and whether you can fulfill them.
-The visas below are spouse visas and can be acquired in that order:
+The visas below are the US spouse visas:

 - Immediate Relative (IR-1) Visa – after you have been married for 2 years, you will gain permanent status without the conditions of the CR-1 visa.